-Type of Stakeholder Topic Area Comment Response provided in ESIA Addendum Academic and Research Organisations Marine Ecology I have been involved in the environment since 1980, about the time they started construction here, and have specific environmental knowledge and expertise.
+Type of Stakeholder Topic Area Comment Response provided in ESIA Addendum Southern Branch of Institute of Oceanology of the Russian Academy of Sciences Marine Ecology Waste Management I have been involved in the environment since 1980, about the time they started construction here, and have specific environmental knowledge and expertise.
 Major projects have passed through here which I have studied and local people are scared about the impacts of these projects, sometimes due to misunderstandings they have.
 For example, when you lay a pipeline, people perceive the possibility a gas leak / risk of fire and think that people on the shoreline could die from lack of oxygen.
 Projects are prepared by specialists with the relevant competencies and most normal citizens get lost in the documentation.
 I took a brief look at one of the volumes and my conclusion is that the project has addressed sensitive issues.
-However, in some sections Section 3.2.2 Section 3.8 regarding the environment, information is sparse and it is difficult to use the data and make a conclusion.
+However, in some sections regarding the environment, information is sparse and it is difficult to use the data and make a conclusion.
 For example, regarding pollution in the Black Sea (which is an issue) there is not enough baseline or information on monitoring.
 However, the study has been undertaken by good experts and the project will provide socio-economic benefits to the local communities.
-Local Resident Socio-Economics nomics Varvarovka is not a resort town, so the issue of employment and creating of new jobs is important here.
+Section 3.9 Section 3.13 Local Resident Socio-Economics Varvarovka is not a resort town, so the issue of employment and creating of new jobs is important here.
 Can we expect jobs from the project during operations?
 Which specialists might be required?
 Will we benefit from such a major project?
-Section 3.9.1 Section 3.9.6 Local Resident Other Issues Can you get a grader and go along our roads?
-Section 3.15.2 ESIA Disclosure Meet ing - Rassvet 24 th Ju ıly 2014 Local Resident Socio-economics When will a bypass road be built?
+Section 3.10.1 Section 3.10.7 Local Resident Other Issues Can you get a grader and go along our roads?
+Section 3.16.4 ESIA Disclosure Meet ing - Rassvet 24 th Ju ly 2014 Local Resident Socio-economics When will a bypass road be built?
 Put yourself in our position.
 Due to noise and dust, there is no air to breathe.
 The road is our only request.
-Section 3.9.2 Local Resident Socio-economics There is so much traffic, it is like an earthquake every night.
-Section 3.9.2
+Section 3.10.2 Local Resident Socio-economics There is so much traffic, it is like an earthquake every night.
+Section 3.10.2